 - Level I to Level IV: operators that work in facilities, progressing from Level I to Level IV as they gain experience and skills.

 - Small systems or multi-utility: operators that work in facilities serving small populations.

-For more information on certification, check out page 12 of the EOCP Program Guide.
+For more information on certification, check out the EOCP Program Guide.

 Where can I get a job as an Operator?